tensorush/tensorush.github.io/content/csg.md

 {{ image(path="skn.jpg", desc="Gauge Stricklin", link="https://www.youtube.com/@Strictlycheer") }}
 {{ gallery_end() }}

-# Advice to flyers:

-a) Stay light and cute.

-b) Keep your chin, chest and toes up.

-c) Keep your body straight and above the base.

-# Advice to bases:
+# Note to bases:

 a) Always have a spotter.

 b) Keep your free hand on your hip.

 c) Make sure to switch to the non-dominant arm.

+# Note to flyers:

+a) Stay light and cute.

+b) Keep your chin, chest and toes up.

+c) Keep your body straight and in line with the base.

 ## **Y'all be safe and have fun, happy stunting!**